Mike Holmes: Holmes Makes It Right

-Holmes started a new series for 2012 called Holmes Makes It Right, that profiles disaster-stricken homes, and renovates them.
+Holmes started a new series for 2012 called Holmes Makes It Right, where he profiles and renovates disaster-stricken.
 The series focuses on natural disasters and bad home inspections or bad contractor work.
 The name of the series revolves around Holmes's personal motto, "Make It Right".
 (NOTE: This reference link expires when casting ends) While Holmes visited the construction sites, he had long-time crew member Damon Bennett in charge and mostly hosting.

 Mike's Ultimate Garage

 For the fall 2014 TV season, Mike's Ultimate Garage, a mini-series about building a man-cave garage for Holmes Sr. (Big Mike) by son Mike Holmes Jr. and daughter Sherry Holmes aired on HGTV Canada.
 Holmes Sr. guest stars in the series, while it starred Mike Jr. as the construction lead and Sherry.

 Holmes and Holmes

 For the fall 2016 TV season, Holmes and Holmes premiered.
 In this series, Holmes stars with his son Mike Jr. The show premiered on HGTV Canada, produced by Make It Right Productions.
 Now in its third season, Holmes and Holmes aired on the DIY Network (USA) in October 2019.